swo/amr_geography/README.md

 - σ_ρ (the accuracy of measurements of resistance): This and N seem like the key adjustable parameters in an experimental design.
 There are fewer people in a Census tract than a state, so maybe it's easier to get a simple random sample?
 (Or maybe there's actually more noise in smaller groups?)
 - ε_0 (the "strength" of spillover): Guess that the WHN & D-types models, although design for European countries, also work for Census tracts ε (the number of cross-population contacts): This would require introducing a new data source.
 I could ask Stephen about estimates for this.

+# Notes

+- Not going to use Europe commuting data, as it's too sparse